Timdotdowney/sia5/README.md

 explains how to enable h2-console, at the cost of disabling CSRF.
 While not recommended in production, I will do so while testing.

+Added security to testing.
+Used
+	@WithMockUser(value = "downeyt")
+"downeyt" is the user I added through import.sql.
+Using SpringBootTest and AutoConfigureMockMvc.